Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular

-\paragraph{Candidate QSL Phase} While the existence of a QSL phase around the classical phase transition point $\frac{J_2}{J_1} = 0.125$ is rather well-established, the precise nature of this phase is highly debated so far, reaching from gapped $Z_2$ spin liquids to gapless $U(1)$ Dirac spin liquids (DSL) or chiral spin liquids~\cite{Zhu2015, Iqbal2016, Becca2019}.
-Note that the $J_1-J_2$ triangular Heisenberg model on an even cylinder comprises two different topological sectors in the candidate QSL phase~\cite{Zhu2015, Hu2015}.
-The sector of the isotropic ground state can be reached by adiabatically inserting a flux $\theta = 2\pi$~\cite{Hu2019}.
-We focus on this sector for our simulations and all subsequent results.
-The numerically obtained static structure factor shown in Fig.~\ref{fig:ssf} exhibits broad features which are compatible with the ones from the Dirac spin liquid parton theory.
 Figure~\ref{fig:panel2} shows the dynamical structure factor for $\frac{J_2}{J_1} = 0.125$.
-We observe a softening of the minima at the M-points compared to the ordered phase, which can be attributed to the existence of spinon-bilinears at the centers of the edges~\cite{Song2019} in a $U(1)$ DSL.
+We observe a softening of the minima at the $M$ points compared to the ordered phase, which can be attributed to the existence of spinon bilinears at the centers of the edges~\cite{Song2019} in a $U(1)$ DSL.
 Apart from this, the continuum is shifted downwards with varying strength between $M^{\prime}$ and $M$, diminishing the distance in energy between the lowest-energy mode and the onset of the continuum.
 This is in accordance with variational Monte Carlo data that suggests a vanishing separation of the continuum from lowest-energy excitations in the QSL phase~\cite{Becca2019}.
-Even though we expect the bilinear excitations to become gapless in the two-dimensional limit (i.e. $L_y \rightarrow \infty$), we observe a clear gap in the spectral function.
-This can be related to the geometry of the $L_y=6$-cylinder: The accessible momenta do not include the spinon Dirac cones at $\pm {\bf Q} = \pm \left(\frac{\pi}{2}, \frac{\pi}{2\sqrt{3}}\right)$~\cite{Ferrari2021} (see Appendix~\ref{sec:spinons}), which gaps out the corresponding spectral function.
-The spectral maximum at $B$ survives across the transition from the ordered phase to the QSL phase (Fig.~\ref{fig:panel2}$a$) as well as the feature of the lowest mode with almost vanishing weight being repelled from the continuum at intermediate energies (Fig.~\ref{fig:panel2}$a$)---although the spectral function shows different distinct modes below the more pronounced continuum.
+Even though we expect the bilinear excitations to become gapless in the two-dimensional limit (i.e., $L_y \rightarrow \infty$), we observe a clear gap in the spectral function.
+This can be related to the geometry of the $L_y=6$ cylinder: The accessible momenta do not include the spinon Dirac cones at $\pm {\bf Q} = \pm \left(\frac{\pi}{2}, \frac{\pi}{2\sqrt{3}}\right)$~\cite{Ferrari2021} (see Sec.~G in the Supplemental Material \cite{supp}), which gaps out the corresponding spectral function.
+The spectral maximum at $B$ survives across the transition from the ordered phase to the QSL phase [Fig.~\ref{fig:panel2}\refsubfig{a}] as well as the feature of the lowest mode with almost vanishing weight being repelled from the continuum at intermediate energies [Fig.~\ref{fig:panel2}\refsubfig{a}]\nobreakdash---although the spectral function shows different distinct modes below the more pronounced continuum.